AutoGIS-2017/final-assignment-Oyelowo/README.md

 Read the final assignment instructions from the [https://autogis.github.io](https://automating-gis-processes.github.io/2017/lessons/FA/final-assignment.html).

-You should upload all your codes into this repository and write a **good documentation** how everything works.

-  [**AccessViz**]

-AccessViz module can be imported as below:
+  **AccessViz**.

+AccessViz module can be used to explore the Heslinki travel time matrices to analyse and visualise the Accessibility of various places in the area by different modes of transportation.
+More information can be found on the [Accessibility group page](http://blogs.helsinki.fi/accessibility/helsinki-region-travel-time-matrix-2015/).
+The module can be imported as below:

 from AccessViz import explore